Naples, Marco Island and the Everglades

 The annual Naples Winter Wine Festival has been ranked by Wine Spectator as the most successful charity wine festival in the nation since 2004.
 Since the festival began in 2001, over $107 million has been raised toward making a profound and sustainable difference for underprivileged and at-risk children in Collier County, Florida.
 The festival takes place each year during the last weekend in January.
 Tickets to the exclusive three-day festival are $8,500 per couple, and many attendees also bid generously on high ticket auction items.

 Naples Zoo is the only zoo in the southeastern United States featuring the rare Madagascar predator, the fosa.
-Four are in residence in Naples.
+Two are in residence in Naples.
 The zoo is one of only four in the U.S. to exhibit the African honey badger, also known as the ratel.
-A YouTube video of honey badgers narrated by “Randall” has surpassed 64 million views, making the honey badger much better known to many.
+A YouTube video of honey badgers narrated by “Randall” has surpassed 55 million views, making the honey badger much more well known to many.
 Randall has also recorded a Naples Zoo Honey Badger video, available on YouTube.
 The zoo’s primate population, including lemurs, monkeys, apes and gibbons, all live cage-free on islands in a large lake.
 A pontoon boat ride takes guests for up-close viewing of the primates on their islands.
 The zoo’s Black Bear Hammock is the largest black bear exhibit at any AZA-accredited zoo east of the Mississippi.
-The zoo’s new herd of giraffe is on display and visitors may engage in feeding activities.
+The zoo’s new herd of giraffe are now on display and visitors may engage in feeding activities.

 Naples Botanical Garden has the most extensive show garden of plumeria in the country and perhaps the world, and is the official repository of every known cultivar of plumeria, over 300.

-Naples is home to the only Swamp Buggy Races in the world.
+Naples is home to the Swamp Buggy Races.
 If you like exciting displays of speed, unusual vehicles and mud, these unique events are for you.
-Held three times annually, the races feature everything from down home functional swamp buggies to high tech racing machines.
+Held three times annually in November, January and March the races feature everything from down home functional swamp buggies to high tech racing machines.
 The racetrack is a muddy mess that includes a huge puddle called the Sippy Hole – often the downfall of lesser buggies.

 Collier County is the Purple Martin Capital of Florida, as designated by the Florida Legislature.
 Numerous purple martin houses have been erected on the ground of the Collier County University Extension office on Immokalee Road in Naples, where a research project is underway.